JetBrains/teamcity-dotcover/README.md

 dotnet test
 ```

-Where _mstest_ is the one of dotnet [project templates](https://github.com/dotnet/docs/blob/master/docs/core/tools/dotnet-new.md).
+where _mstest_ is the one of dotnet [project templates](https://github.com/dotnet/docs/blob/master/docs/core/tools/dotnet-new.md).

-The command `dotnet add package TeamCity.dotCover` adds the TeamCity integration with dotCover add by referencing to to the [TeamCity dotCover integration package](https://www.nuget.org/packages/TeamCity.dotCover).
+The command `dotnet add package TeamCity.dotCover` adds the TeamCity integration with dotCover by referencing the [TeamCity dotCover integration package](https://www.nuget.org/packages/TeamCity.dotCover).

 The final test project might look like the following: